 If you move to a new home or are in the middle of home improvements, it is too easy to cut corners and important ones at that.
 Although this can seem like a more affordable option, sometimes it is a big mistake.
 Do not go without carpet underlay.
 In fact I would go as far as to say that carpet underlay purchase and choices are as important as choosing the colour and material of your carpets themselves.
+What are the benefits of carpet underlay?

-The purpose of carpet underlay
+The benefits of carpet underlay

 It gives you a more comfortable experience.
 We spend a lot of time in our homes especially with more of us working from home as well as bringing up our families there.
 Underlay provides a cushioning experience for your feet, back and legs as you walk around the home.